dbb/beratyr/ob/leveling.md

 **Endurance** is the most important attribute, as mentioned ten times already.
 But for the rest, you need to consider your options.

 You can either focus on three attributes until they are completely maxed out then pick three new ones, or you can focus on Endurance and rotate the other two.
 The second option is less boring and it's what I generally do.
+Below are some pros and cons to help you decide what to focus on.
+I have listed them roughly in descending (high to low) priority for my play style, but yours could be completely different.

+* Endurance: Top priority.
+Directly affects **Fatigue**, **Health**, and health increase per level.
+* Agility: **Very** useful.
+Agility affects **bow damage**, so archers should make this a top priority.
+Also affects **Fatigue** and your chance to avoid being **staggered**.
+* Intelligence: A must for mages.
+Affects your **total magicka**, but *not* the magicka cost of spells.
+* Willpower: A must for mages.
+Affects your **magicka regeneration** as well as **fatigue**.
+* Strength: A must for warriors.
+Affects **melee damage**, **fatigue**, and your total **carry weight**.
+* Speed: Fairly useful- they can't kill what they can't catch.
+Controls **movement speed**, speed of **fast travel**, and length of **jumps**.
+* Personality: this is the **LEAST** useful.
+Speechcraft is easy enough, Mercantile is pretty useless except early on, and **Personality actually has no discernible effect on Illusion spells despite being its governing attribute.** I actually would improve Luck before wasting points on this attribute.

 ## Skills

-**FINALLY**, here are some tips for leveling specific skills.
+**FINALLY**, here are some tips for leveling specific skills, arranged according to their governing attributes.

+### Strength Skills

+For all three Strength skills (**Blade, Blunt, and Hand to Hand**), you will want to go to [Peryite's Shrine](/link) and go to town on the frozen worshippers there.

+#### Blade

+Use daggers- they swing faster and you get a set amount of XP for each hit.
+Keep extra daggers or repair hammers handy.

+#### Blunt

+Use axes, preferably Iron as they weigh the least.

+#### Hand to Hand

+This is the *easiest* Strength skill to level.
+It's also quite handy since you will never *not* have your fists available and they never break.

+### Intelligence Skills

+### Willpower Skills

+### Agility Skills

+### Speed Skills

-### Combat
+### Endurance Skills

 ####Armorer